Manishearth/Kapi/README.md

 ----
 ###Adding a canvas:

-1.Kapi lets you add your own freehand scribbles into your notes with the <b>Canvas</b> option.
+1. Kapi lets you add your own freehand scribbles into your notes with the <b>Canvas</b> option.
 So you can quickly sketch something to add to your existing notes.

 2. To add a canvas, click the <b>Canvas</b> button on the left screen.